HurtTree/Unity2DTemplateRuleTile/README.md

 If you have any questions, suggestions, or feedback, please let me know!
 <img src="https://user-images.githubusercontent.com/122301912/216240864-86a7e50c-9bcc-41f2-a11f-da1cda4dca6c.png" width="500">

+# Fixed Issue Where Builds Would Fail
+Moved all UnityEdior and System.Linq namespace uses, from the RuleTileFromTemplate.cs script to the RuleTileFromTemplateEditor.cs script.
+The UnityEditor namespace can't be used in scripts that need to be bundled for build.

+# TO UPDATE
+Delete the old RuleTileFromTemplate.cs and RuleTileFromTemplateEditor.cs files and replace them with the updated versions.
+If you see errors, you have to click the 'Use Sprite Sheet with Template rules' button again on every 'Rule Tile From Template' asset to re-sort the sprites.

 # Instructions
 **0.** This tool requires the Unity 2D Packages to function.
 You can install them from the Package Manager at 'Window > Package Manager'.\
 If you don't see the 2D packages try changing the tab at the top of from 'Packages: In Project' to 'Packages: Unity Registry' to search for it.\